ryan-turner/DevConnect/TESTING.md

 ---
 ## Automated Tests
-Many of the automated tests were created using the built-in testing apparatust provides by our ruby project.
+Many of the automated tests were created using the built-in testing apparatus provided by our rails project.
-Here is an example of some of the automated tests that we ran that failed.
+Here is an example of some of the automated tests we ran that failed.

 ![Image 1](http://i.imgur.com/Xaq1ya9.png)

 7 tests were failed due to a variety of circumstances (ultimately circumstances that were a result of not properly initalizing variables)

 For example, the 3rd error test `GroupsControllerTest#test_should_get_index:` was a result of not having the group page up and running.
-After creating the page we the error is resolved and the assertion passes.
+After we created the page, the error resolved and the assertion passes.
 The actual test for this can be seen here

 ![Image 2](http://i.imgur.com/yVJGv3Z.png)